UKIIMEA-AWS-ProServe-Team/cfn-aws-demo/README.md

 * Creates DNS record in an existing zone - to allow url to be saved
 * ALB is associated with the DNS record
 * When stack deletes saves state of Jenkins via AMI

+Takes approx. 10 mins to create in CFN but may take another 5-10 mins to stabilise and app to be available.